famoser/elliptic/README.md

 - Introduce optimized variants of curves, with "optimized" implying hardening against side-channels
 - Add brainpool curves

-The target of this project is different:
-- Acceptance that GMP itself has no constant time guarantees (and neither the PHP interpreter nor its JIT).
-Out of scope is therefore hardening towards constant time, as fundamentally through the usage of GMP the guarantees will remain unclear.
-Best-effort constant time is of course welcome.
-- Provide expert users a way to interact with elliptic curves, for them to build their own algorithms on top of it.
+The target of this project is different: It provides expert users a way to interact with elliptic curves, for them to build their own algorithms on top of it.
 Out of scope is therefore guidance what curves to choose, and all higher-layer algorithms (hence no signatures, encryptions or similar).